saisreechitturi/Tutor_Connect_Group2/LOCAL_SETUP.md

 If you've followed this guide, you now have:

-- ✅ PostgreSQL database with 12 tables and sample data
+- ✅ PostgreSQL database with complete schema and demo data (14 accounts)
 - ✅ Node.js/Express backend API running on port 5000
 - ✅ React frontend running on port 3000
-- ✅ Full authentication system with sample users
+- ✅ Full authentication system with demo users (password: demo)
 - ✅ Complete tutoring platform ready for development

 **Next Steps:**